-Today we talk more and more about the theme of crisis (economic, social, political, health, environmental), succeeding in the world and having substantial impacts mainly on tourism, which remains sensitive and very reactive to any disturbance.
+Introduction Today we talk more and more the theme of crisis (economic, social, political, health, environmental ...) succeeding in the world and have substantial impacts mainly on tourism, which remains sensitive and very reactive to any disturbance.

 The crisis puts the company in a very important tense situation.
-It can have an impact on sale, on employee motivation, creating distrust on company and its products.
+It can have an impact on sale, distrust of the company and its products, employee motivation.

 Undoubtedly, the corporate image is questioned but it can also affect the survival of the latter.
-One of the biggest common problems that can increase the seriousness of this event is mismanagement of resources (human, financial, material) in times of crisis.
+One of the biggest common problems that can increase the seriousness of this event mismanagement of resources (human, financial, material) in times of crisis.

-2. Definition of Crisis

-A crisis is a crucial moment in the individuals', groups' and populations' life, which marks a break in continuity and uncertainty as to the evolution of events characterized by a paroxysm of contradictions and uncertainties, which can produce explosions of violence or revolt.
+2. Definition of crisis A crisis is a crucial moment in the lives of individuals, groups, and populations, which marks a break in continuity and uncertainty as to the evolution of events characterized by a paroxysm of contradictions and uncertainties, which can produce explosions of violence or revolt.
 The crisis is an imbalance.